mriekkin/pathfinder/doc/Testing_document.md

 The output is a big table which specifies the execution time and optimal distance for each problem and algorithm.
 Each row corresponds to a single experiment.
 The execution times are all 1.000 because we are using StubTimer.
 The optimal distance is the same for all three algorithms, and should match the optimal distance specified in the problem set.

 The scenario used here is [grids/tests/example.map.scen](https://github.com/mriekkin/pathfinder/blob/master/grids/tests/example.map.scen).
 This scenario was built by taking a piece of the (much larger) scenario [grids/dao/lak100d.map.scen](https://github.com/mriekkin/pathfinder/blob/master/grids/dao/lak100d.map.scen).
-Since this example includes only the first two buckets the optimal paths are relatively short.
+Since this example scenario includes only the first two buckets the optimal paths are relatively short.

 ### Package pathfinder.datastructures